JustWhit3/ptc-print/README.md

 Printing with in an std::ostringstream.
 ```

-Or directly write into a file:
+To write into a file:

 ```C++
 #include <ptc/print.hpp>